Content Related Links

 Our Dog Wardens aim to highlight the responsibilities to owners of 'out of Control' dogs at an early stage and to bring about any necessary change in the behaviour of the dog and in some cases the dog owners own attitudes on how their dog should be controlled before their dog becomes dangerous.

-The Control of Dogs Act provides Dog Wardens with new powers to take action against out of control dogs by issuing Dog Control Notices on dog owners by requiring them to take specific measures to improve the dogs behaviour.
+The Control of Dogs Act provides Dog Wardens with powers to take action against out of control dogs by issuing Dog Control Notices on dog owners by requiring them to take specific measures to improve the dogs behaviour.

 If you have concerns about a dogs behaviour and consider it to act in an aggressive manner or experience fear or alarm by a dog, you may report this to our Dog Wardens.

-If you have been bitten or attacked by any breed of dog or have been subject to aggressive behaviour by a dog, this should be reported to Grampian Police with as much information about the dog, incident and its owner.
+If you have been bitten or attacked by any breed of dog or have been subject to aggressive behaviour by a dog, this should be reported to Police Scotland with as much information about the dog, incident and its owner.

 Back to the Animal Policy home page.